 The good news is that such individuals can use supplements for essential nutrients for methylation such as:

-Methylcobalamin is a very critical form of activated vitamin B. It is used to treat vitamin B12 deficiency [3].
+Methylcobalamin is a very critical form of activated vitamin B used to treat vitamin B12 deficiency [3].
 Cobalamin is an integral component for ensuring a healthy brain, nervous system, and proper production of red blood cells.
-Methylcobalamin is often recommended in treating individuals suffering from diabetes, pernicious anemia, and other health conditions.
+Methylcobalamin is can also help individuals suffering from diabetes, pernicious anemia, and other health conditions.

 Importance of B Vitamins on Overall Health